ramanakshay/canvas-template/README.md

 ## Contributing

 If you have bug fixes, new features, or any improvements, your contributions are highly appreciated!
-[Pull requests](https://github.com/ramanakshay/canvas-template/pulls) and [filing issues](https://github.com/ramanakshay/canvas-template/issues) are encouraged.

-### TODOs

-- [ ] Experiment Tracking (wandb, tensorboard)
-- [ ] Testing Framework (pytest, unittest)
-- [ ] Distributed Training (pytorch, accelerate)
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get involved.

 ## License